 Some items I recommend you should keep a tab on at least once every two months are:

 - Window cleaner

 - All-purpose cleaner

 Reviews serve an essential purpose: to inform.
 For the first six months, always listen to guest reviews, especially the negative ones and try to improve on the points the guests frequently mention.

 Though it hits hard when a negative review comes about you or the listing, this is business and customers will be ruthless if they don’t get what was promised.

 When it happens, be graceful in your response and understand that your reaction will determine how you’re perceived from then on.

-These are my suggestions on how to start an Airbnb and becoming an Airbnb superhost the fastest in the year 2021.
+These are my suggestions on how to start Airbnb business and become an Airbnb superhost the fastest in the year 2022.
 Please feel free to comment below or message me if I have missed anything.